Appendectomy and Appendicitis

 Symptoms of Appendicitis

-The first symptoms of appendicitis are on and off pain in right side of the abdomen, which gradually increases to a sharp and persistent pain in and around the bellybutton.
-The pain may move towards the right lower quadrant of the abdomen and gets worse with moving, taking a deep breath, coughing, sneezing, walking or being touched.
+The first symptoms of appendicitis are intermittent pain around the umbilicus or right side of the abdomen.
+It gradually increases to a sharp and persistent pain on the right lower side of the belly.
+This pain feels worse while moving, taking a deep breath, coughing, sneezing, walking, or riding in a car on a bumpy road.
 Other symptoms include:

-Blood tests will show an elevated white blood count.
-Sometimes appendicitis can be hard to diagnose because many other illnesses cause sudden abdominal pain and similar symptoms.
-Early diagnosis is important to prevent rupture (when your appendix bursts) and complications.
+Blood tests will show an elevated white blood count, possibly with bands on the differential.
+The presence of bands indicates a bacterial infection.
+An elevated C-reactive protein (CRP) also reflects inflammation.
+Appendicitis can be hard to diagnose because many other illnesses have similar symptoms such as a stomach virus, ovarian cyst, or stool impaction.
+An early diagnosis, however, is important to prevent rupture (when your appendix bursts) and further complications.

-If untreated, appendicitis can be fatal.
-When the infected appendix bursts, the contents of the lower gastrointestinal tract enters the abdominal cavity, and infects the entire peritoneal cavity.
-When this happens, the patient gets a high fever and the pain may suddenly stop.
+If left untreated, appendicitis can be fatal, especially in infants and children.
+When an infected appendix bursts, the contents of the lower gastrointestinal tract enter the abdominal cavity, and infect the entire peritoneum.
+When this happens, the pain may suddenly stop.
+However, the patient may become lethargic, have an abnormally low blood pressure, and look gravely ill.

 Complications of Appendicitis

 An infected appendix can rupture or burst within 24 hours after symptoms begin.
-This may cause abscesses, that is, pus-filled boils around the appendix; or diffuse peritonitis, that is, infection of the abdominal cavity which is a potentially life-threatening.
-Symptoms of peritonitis include mild to moderate abdominal pain, fever, change in bowel habits and feeling as if you don’t have enough energy to do your daily activities.
+This may cause an abscess, a pus-filled boil, to form around the appendix.
+Alternatively, diffuse peritonitis can develop, a potentially life-threatening infection of the abdominal cavity.
+Symptoms include mild to moderate abdominal pain, fever, and feeling as if you don’t have enough energy to do your daily activities.

 Diagnosis of Appendicitis

-The initial diagnosis of appendicitis is done by a complete history and physical examination.
-The physical examination looks for signs of appendicitis like increased temperature, tenderness in the right lower part of the abdomen, especially when the doctor presses on the area, there is a sharp increase in pain when the pressure is removed—rebound tenderness.
-To confirm the diagnosis of appendicitis, the doctor may order some or all the following tests:
+The initial diagnosis of appendicitis is done with a complete history and physical examination.
+Signs such as an elevated temperature and tenderness when a doctor presses on the right lower part of the abdomen are noted.
+There is often a sharp increase in pain when the pressure is removed, known as rebound tenderness.
+Pain may also increase when the doctor flexes the right leg at the hip, and rotates the leg outward.
+This is called the obturator sign because the inflamed appendix can irritate a portion of the back muscles.
+To confirm appendicitis, the doctor may order some or all the following tests:

 White Blood Count (WBC): The white blood cell count is usually elevated when an infection is present.
 An elevated WBC count helps confirm appendicitis.
-However, a WBC alone cannot determine appendicitis since a WBC increases in any kind of infection.
+However, a WBC alone cannot be used to diagnose appendicitis because it increases with any kind of infection.

 Urinalysis: This is the microscopic examination of the urine to determine the presence of red blood cells, white blood cells, or bacteria.
-An abnormal urinalysis means inflammation or kidney stones.
-The inflammation could be from the appendix since it is situated very close to the ureter and bladder.
+An abnormal urinalysis can indicate a bacterial infection, inflammation, or kidney stone.
+The inflammation may be caused by appendicitis since the appendix is situated very close to the ureter and bladder.

 Treatment of Appendicitis